mlcommons/ck/README.md

 Collective Knowledge
 ====================
-Collective Knowledge (CK) is a community-driven open platform and web service intended to help researchers clean up, systematize and crowdsource their ad-hoc experiments (code and data).
+Collective Knowledge (CK) is an open, community-driven, and technology neutral platform and repository for personal knowledge management and exchange.

+It is intended to help users clean up, describe, organize, systematize, preserve, find, share (or P2P exchange), cite and reuse any ad-hoc and heterogeneous data, code (and experimental setups) on their local machines, in workgroups or in a cloud.

-CK let users assign assign DOI-style UID to any available code and data, make them searchable (using ElasticSearch), shareable with the community through CK web-services and GITHUB (or any other version control system), and expose them to powerful third-party statistical analysis and big data predictive analytics tools including R and SciPy.
+CK let users slightly restructure their files and directories into a linked entries with DOI-style UID and public APIs, make them searchable (using ElasticSearch), shareable with the community through CK web-services and GITHUB (or any other version control system), and expose them to powerful third-party statistical analysis and big data predictive analytics tools including R and SciPy.

 We are trying to develop CK as a very light and technology neutral, wrapper and  plugin-based framework, repository and web